Heather Watts: Biography

 In addition to her dancing career, Watts was director of the New York State Summer School of the Arts in Saratoga Springs from 1982 to 1994, where she administered a ballet school for gifted children.
 Watts has directed many national and international dance touring companies, including a tour entitled "Homage a Balanchine" of 108 cities for Columbia Artists, and she has rehearsed and staged ballets around the world.
 She has also designed costumes for new ballets at the New York City Ballet, as well as for Off-Broadway productions.
 Watts was a founding board member of Gods Love We Deliver and also served on the board of Friends In Deed, both services for persons living with AIDS—she was among the first artists to join the fight against AIDS in the mid-1980s.
 She is the co-author, with fellow NYCB collaborator Jock Soto, of the cookbook "Our Meals: Making a Home for Family and Friends" (Riverhead, 1997).
 Among the many awards that Watts has received are Jerome Robbins Award, the Dance Magazine Award, the L'Oreal Shining Star Award, the Lions of the Performing Arts Award from the New York Public Library, and various state awards for education.
 She has appeared on the Charlie Rose Show, Good Morning America, and the CBS Morning News among other programs.
 Watts has served as a panelist for the National Endowment for the Arts, and currently serves on the Artists Committee for the Kennedy Center Honors, and on the selection committee for the Bessie Awards 2011 in New York City.

 Watts has been a contributing editor at Vanity Fair magazine since 1995.
 She currently covers arts and culture for the magazine, and is the photographer Bruce Weber's editor.
 She has also written articles for Vanity Fair, as well as Italian Vogue, L'Uomo Vogue, and Dance Magazine among other publications.
-She was an official technical consultant for the motion-picture Black Swan.
+She was one of the official technical consultants for the motion-picture Black Swan.